sfortz/BehavioralFeatureModel/README.md

 * `src/test/java/uk/kcl/info/bfm/{integration, unit}/`
 * `src/test/resources/testcases/`

-Each test ensures the correctness of bidirectional transformations between supported modeling formats using curated examples.
+Each test ensures the correctness of bidirectional transformations between supported modeling formats by asserting trace equivalence on a curated collection of examples.

 ---